 The logic is easy as follows,

-2. The IP is then checked against a semi-static white-list, if the IP is listed then the connection is accepted, otherwise, it continues the evaluation
+2. The IP is then checked against a semi-static white list, if the IP is listed then the connection is accepted, otherwise, it continues the evaluation.

-3. The IP is then checked against a semi-static black-list, if the IP is listed then the connection is dropped, otherwise, the connection is accepted
+3. The IP is then checked against a semi-static black-list, if the IP is listed then the connection is dropped, otherwise, the connection is accepted.

 Fail2ban will review constantly the logs, and if a rule is fired, then it will review if the offending IP is auto-whitelisted.
-I will use this capability to prevent the customer to harm himself.
+I will use this capability to prevent the customer from harming himself.
 This scenario is very common with customers with multiple extensions behind a single link (remember the NAT, one public IP serving many private ones).
-Fail2ban and FreeSWITCH will only see the public IP reported by the logs, therefore I highly recommend to accept the risk of having an offending device in a customer network than cancelling the service.
+Fail2ban and FreeSWITCH will only see the public IP reported by the logs, therefore I highly recommend accepting the risk of having an offending device in a customer network rather than cancelling the service.
 The problem is when fail2ban acts, it is hard to realize why as there is not any evidence to find the reason.
 There are other ways to find an offending device within a white-listed network.
 I will write another article about that.

 Dynamic Whitelists & Fail2ban Configuration

-Whitelisting Registered Users' IP's
+Whitelisting Registered Users' IPs

 You will need to get the FreeSWITCH filters.
 The best way to get them is from the GitHub website of FusionPBX.
 You will need to enable systemd journal support and add the ignorecommand parameter pointing to the customized script.